topkecleon/otouto/README.md

 When an action or cron function fails, the exception is caught and passed to the `handle_exception` utilty and is either printed to the console or send to the chat/channel defined in `log_chat` in config.lua.

-The `panoptic` value is a boolean (or nil; its absence means false) to state whether the plugin should be included in the `panoptic_plugins` table.
-Plugins in this table are the only plugins whose triggers are checked against a message's text if that message is forwarded or from a blacklisted user.

 Interactions with the bot API are straightforward.
 See the [Bindings section](#bindings) for details.